 |Takes a game or two to get used to|

-Patchwork is a two player only, competitive game that is a lot deeper and engaging that it may appear at first.
+Patchwork is a two-player game that is more competitive, deep, and engaging than it may appear at first.

 The objective of the game is to build the most aesthetically appealing quilt, which is an amazing challenge.

-The players start with a 9x9 blank canvas and five buttons which represent money and victory points.
+Each player starts with a 9×9 blank canvas and five buttons which represent money and victory points.

 There are thirty-three patches to choose from, and each one has a different price, color, and shape.